 While in Iraq, McSweeney served in 150 combat missions and was awarded the Navy Achievement medal.
 Upon his return to civilian life, he should have been treated as a hero.
 He wasn’t.

 Starting on his first day back Officer McSweeney faced discrimination and retaliation.
 He lost his seniority and his pay increase.
 His accrued sick time and leave were taken away.
 His crime?
 Apparently it was defending our country’s freedom and leaving the city shorthanded.
 (The city had almost 100 police officers.)

 Things really got bad after McSweeney testified against another police officer who he believed threatened an innocent resident.
 (If we had more officers like Leo McSweeney, George Floyd might be alive today.)

 Combat veteran, decorated hero and City of Bell Police Officer Robert “Leo” McSweeney was fired.
 McSweeney, however, didn’t go quietly into the night.
 As we already know, he already reported misconduct within the department and having testified against another police officer who he believed was acting unlawfully.

 But McSweeney wasn’t done.
 After suffering retaliation he reported the city’s illegal behavior and sued the city, city manager and the police chief.
 We believe his actions finally shed a light on what was happening within the city and ultimately resulted in the indictments of all but one of the city’s leaders.

 The motto of the City of Bell is “Bell believes in promoting a healthy, balanced and moral lifestyle.”
 Unfortunately, many of the city’s elected officials never grasped the “moral lifestyle” concept.

-For more information, contact attorney Brian Mahany at or by telephone (414) 704-6731 (direct).
 All inquiries are protected by the attorney – client privilege and kept in strict confidence.
-We handle IRS criminal cases nationwide.
+We represent whistleblowers nationwide.